 Dime que sí

-We had to break up our room where we shot the videos for YouTube (since we thought we were moving).
+In other news, we had to break down our room where we shot the videos for YouTube (since we thought we were moving).
 All those decorations and stuff are still packed and we didn’t feel like unpacking those again.
 So here is our new “studio”.
 A cute corner in our living room.
 I think it works out just fine.
 Maybe even better!